woofers/battlesnake/README.md

 * Lost to [Workday](https://www.workday.com/)'s bounty snake
 * Lost to [CheckFront](https://www.checkfront.com/)'s two bounty snakes

+Tournament:

-The snake came third in our round of the battle.
+The snake came third in both our rounds of the battle.
 There were 57 competitors in the intermediate tier.

 Timestamp on [Sendwithus' Twitch stream](https://www.twitch.tv/videos/234961139) is [1:56:44-1:58:24](https://www.twitch.tv/videos/234961139?t=01h56m44s).